Series: Converting a Closed-End Real Estate Fund to an Evergreen NAV (Open-End) Structure

 The operating partnership level of the structure provides additional flexibility.

-For example, the sponsor can typically receive its performance allocation at the operating partnership level in a tax-efficient manner, which is one reason many sponsors prefer the UPREIT structure.
+For example, the sponsor can typically receive its performance allocation at the operating partnership level in a tax-efficient manner.

 DST Capital